mireu-san/neo-city-2021/README.md

 # neo-city-2021
 My own portfolio purpose webpage to demonstrate the ability of using React.js, JS, ECMA6, (mainly) scss and so on.
 Some npm package may be used.
+Inspired from the Japanese style.

 # Technical note:
 - Used scss (snap-scrolling effect)